 In a completely natural, unassisted hatching, anywhere from 25 to 30% of the hatchlings will be taken out by predators on the beach (birds, crabs, lizards, etc.) before they even make it to the ocean.
 However, on &Beyond Mnemba and Vamizi Islands, staff and guests ‘escort’ the hatchlings by walking alongside them and warding off any nearby predators to ensure each and every turtle successfully make it to the sea, thereby increasing their potential to reach adulthood if only by a small margin.

+Our &Beyond Mnemba and Vamizi turtle monitors have been meticulously recording turtle data for more than 20 years.
 The conservation teams on both islands patrol the beaches daily to monitor and record any new turtle activity.
-Each turtle is carefully tagged with a unique number and data regarding their movements and the number of eggs laid is meticulously recorded.
+Each adult turtle that comes ashore to lay its eggs is carefully tagged with a unique number and data regarding its movements and the number of eggs laid is carefully recorded.

 &Beyond Mnemba Island’s turtle season typically runs from February to July (peaking from April to July); however, that said, layings can occur year round, with hatchlings emerging approximately 55 days later.
 Further south, on &Beyond Vamizi Island, turtle layings occur year round.